ngrx/platform/docs/store/README.md

 @ngrx/store is a controlled state container designed to help write performant, consistent applications on top of Angular.
 Core tenets:

-* State is a single immutable data structure
+* State is a single, immutable data structure.
-* Actions describe state changes
+* Actions describe state changes.
-* Pure functions called reducers take the previous state and the next action to compute the new state
+* Pure functions called reducers take the previous state and the next action to compute the new state.
-* State accessed with the `Store`, an observable of state and an observer of actions
+* State accessed with the `Store`, an observable of state and an observer of actions.

 These core principles enable building components that can use the `OnPush` change detection strategy giving you [intelligent, performant change detection](http://blog.thoughtram.io/angular/2016/02/22/angular-2-change-detection-explained.html#smarter-change-detection)